Royal Roussillon Infanterie

 The two battalions of this regiment operated on different theatres of operation for most of the Seven Years' War.
 In 1756, the 1st Battalion remained in Europe while the 2nd was sent to Canada.

 In March 1757, the 1st battalion, which had remained in France, sent four of its companies to Lunéville to guard the King of Poland, replacing the Gardes Lorraines in this duty.
 The companies of Gardes Lorraines were then allowed to join the rest of their regiment at Metz.
 Somewhere between August 23 and September 6, the remainder of the 1st battalion joined the Army of Saxony, led by the Prince de Soubise, in the area of Erfurt and Eisenach where it was brigaded with Piémont Infanterie.
 On September 27, it was brigaded with Royal Deux-Ponts Infanterie in the first line of the left wing of the Franco-Imperial Army.
 On November 5, the 1st Battalion was at the disastrous Battle of Rossbach where it formed a brigade along with Royal Deux-Ponts Infanterie in the first line of the centre.
+In this battle, Grenadier-Captain Derons and 1 lieutenant were wounded.
 At the end of the year, the 1st Battalion took its winter-quarters in Wolfhagen in Hessen.

 In April 1758, when the Comte de Clermont redeployed his army along the Rhine, the 1st Battalion was stationed in the area of Friemersheim.
 After the successful crossing of the Rhine by the Allied army of Ferdinand of Brunswick on May 31, the 1st Battalion retired towards Rheinberg where it joined Clermont's Army on June 2.
 It remained in this camp until June 12 and was placed in the centre of the first line.
 On August 5, the grenadier company of the 1st Battalion was detached from Cologne to form part of Chavigny's advanced guard and took part in the Combat of Mehr where it was engaged in the fighting inside the village.
 In October, the 1st Battalion left Germany, returned to France and took garrison at Nancy.